acidjazz/json-browse/readme.md

-# jQuery json-viewer
+# json-browse

-*json-viewer* is a jQuery plugin for easily displaying JSON objects by transforming them into HTML.
+*json-browse* is a jQuery plugin for easily displaying JSON objects by transforming them into HTML.

 Features:
 - Syntax highlighting